valkey-io/valkey-doc/docs/management/sentinel.md

 The replica selection only considers the replicas that passed the above test, and sorts it based on the above criteria, in the following order.

-1. The replicas are sorted by `replica-priority` as configured in the `redis.conf` file of the Redis instance.
+1. The replicas are sorted by `replica-priority` as configured in the `valkey.conf` file of the Valkey instance.
 A lower priority will be preferred.
 2. If the priority is the same, the replication offset processed by the replica is checked, and the replica that received more data from the master is selected.
 3. If multiple replicas have the same priority and processed the same data from the master, a further check is performed, selecting the replica with the lexicographically smaller run ID.
 Having a lower run ID is not a real advantage for a replica, but is useful in order to make the process of replica selection more deterministic, instead of resorting to select a random replica.